FusionAuth/fusionauth-site/site/_posts/2023-04-13-securing-react-native-with-oauth-0-71.md

 Now, we are ready to configure the code which receives the token.

-## Configuring React Native OAuth Authorization
+## Configuring React Native OAuth authorization

 Let's create the function to get the token; this will use the previously created `configs` object.
 It will also use the `authorize` function from the `react-native-app-auth` package.
 It will do all the heavy lifting and connect with the OAuth server.
 The implementation of the function is below: